kendraliu/Binary-Prediction-with-Deep-Learning-Neural-Network/README.md

 Model was trained with labeled data and performed prediction on a group of testing data with the goal of achieving at least 75% accuracy.

-## The final neual network model
+## Model
+The final model that was decided on was in fact the one in the first trial, with the least amount of neurons and layers with an accuracy of 73%.

-Sadly, all the attempts made yielded significantly similar results, with an accuracy around 73% over 100 epochs.
+Sadly, all the attempts made yielded significantly similar results, with an accuracy around 73% over 100 epochs each.
 More detailed record can be reviewed in the "Optimization attempts" section.

-The final model that was decided on was in fact the one in the first trial, with the least amount of neurons and layers with an accuracy of 73%.

 The hyperparameters of the model and its results are shown in the images below.